JorgePe/EV3-Pybricks-Messaging/README.md

 hcitool -i hci1 cmd 0x08 0x0006 A0 00 A0 00 03 00 00 00 00 00 00 00 00 07 02
 ```

-This set the Min and Max Advertisement Interval as 140 (A0 00 = 0x00A0 = 140)
+This sets the Min and Max Advertisement Interval as 140 (A0 00 = 0x00A0 = 140)
 unities of time.
 In bluetooth each unit of time is 0.625 ms we need 140
 to achieve 100 ms.